 4) You’ll soon be able to make phone calls on your Google Home speaker

-Google Home might still be absent in India, but there are some cool new features heading down the pipeline to make it an even better A.I friend.
+Google Home might still be finding its feet in the UK, but there are some cool new features heading down the pipeline to make it an even better A.I friend.

 Still, a potentially more useful (and scary) feature coming to all Homes is 'proactive assistance', which will see the Home nudge you with contextual info.
 For example, if it sees you've got an trip coming up in your calendar and the traffic is looking heavy, its circle will start glowing – say "Hey Google, what's up?" and it'll tell you to leave early, along with a suggested route.